-In the reporting year, Tempton Group had a very positive cash flow.
-Accordingly, Tempton was not only able to meet all payment obligations on time at all times, but also financed a distribution to the shareholders of kEUR +5,000 from the cash flow.
+In the reporting year, Tempton Group had, due to the successfully implemented expansion campaign, a negative cash flow.
+Due to the continued high level of free cash, Tempton was able to meet all payment obligations on time at all times.

-The operating cash flow changed from a cash inflow of kEUR 26,501 in the financial year 2021 to a cash inflow of kEUR 15,041 in the financial year 2022, mainly due to a lower net profit, a decrease in other payables and other financial liabilities, and a decrease in interest expense and income tax expense.
-However, these effects were partially offset, mainly by the changes in provisions as well as depreciation and amortization in the 2022 financial year.
+The operating cash flow changed from a cash inflow of kEUR 15,041 in the 2022 financial year to a cash inflow of kEUR 6,026 in the 2023 financial year, which is mainly due to a lower net profit, an increase in receivables, inventories and other assets as well as a decrease in income tax expenses.
+However, these effects were partially offset, primarily by the changes in depreciation and amortisation in the 2023 financial year.